Hip Dysplasia in Dogs

 Treatment depends on the pet's clinical signs and amount of discomfort.
 There are several effective, non-steroidal anti-inflammatory drugs (NSAIDs); speak to your veterinarian for options.
 The choice of medication is made on an individual basis, and various drugs may be tried before finding the most effective one.
 Additional medications that may be added include gabapentin, tramadol, or amantadine.

 Most dogs with hip dysplasia should receive veterinary-approved joint supplements, including omega-3 fatty acid nutritional supplements.
-Many dogs with painful hip dysplasia will benefit from polysulfated glycosaminoglycan (Adequan, Cartrophen) injections on a regular basis.
+Many dogs with painful hip dysplasia will benefit from chondroprotectant (Adequan, Cartrophen) injections on a regular basis.
 Moderate daily exercise and avoidance of high-impact activities, such as jumping, may help keep the patient mobile and strengthen surrounding support structures.

 Physical therapy is highly effective at improving the quality of life for affected dogs and should be part of any treatment regimen.
 Since excess weight puts undue stress on the hip joints, weight loss is strongly recommended in overweight dogs.